 It should be noted that "absolute" or "total" assurance (such as a certification that the financial statements are completely correct) cannot be achieved through an audit (or review).
-The Australian auditing standards (ASA) issued by the Australian Auditing and Assurance Standards Board (AUASB) provide the framework for conducting audits in Australia.
-An audit performed by applying the ASAs is designed to enable the auditor to identify material inaccuracies or misstatements in the financial report and results in an opinion by the auditor on whether the financial report presents fairly or gives a true and fair view of, the financial position, financial performance and cash flows (as applicable) of the entity, in all material respects.
+The XRB provide the framework for conducting audits in New Zealand.
+An audit performed by applying the ISAs (International Auditing Standards (New Zealand)) is designed to enable the auditor to identify material inaccuracies or misstatements in the financial report and results in an opinion by the auditor on whether the financial report presents fairly (or gives a true and fair view of) the financial position, financial performance and cash flows (as applicable) of the entity, in all material respects.
 If stipulated by legislation or other requirements, the auditor may also state in the audit report whether the financial report is prepared in accordance with applicable accounting standards and legislation.

-The AUASB issues Australian standards for review engagements (ASRE) to assist in the conduct of review engagements.
-The opinion arising from a review engagement is normally in a negative form, for example the reviewer will provide a conclusion that nothing has come to their attention to indicate that the financial report does not present a true and fair view.
-More information on audits and review can also be obtained from CPA Australia's Guide to understanding auditing and assurance: Listed companies.
+The XRB issues New Zealand standards for review engagements to assist in the conduct of review engagements.
+The opinion arising from a review engagement is normally in a negative form, for example, the reviewer will provide a conclusion that nothing has come to their attention to indicate that the financial report does not present a true and fair view.